List of Marvel Comics characters: B: Belladonna (Narda Ravanna)

 Belladonna (Narda Ravanna) is a character appearing in American comic books published by Marvel Comics.

 She first appeared in The Spectacular Spider-Man #43 (June, 1980).
 She was created by Roger Stern and Mike Zeck.
 The character also appeared in Spectacular Spider-Man #47 and 48 (October–November 1980).
 Belladonna received an entry in the original Official Handbook of the Marvel Universe #2.

 Narda Ravanna was born in Boston, Massachusetts.
 She is a chemist and former co-owner of Vaughn-Pope Cosmetics with her sister, Desiree Vaughan-Pope.
 When they refuse to sell their company to billionaire and fashion designer Roderick Kingsley, he used the media to smear their products and ruin their career.
 Narda entered New York and took the identity of Belladonna to gain vengeance.
 She gathered a team of criminal allies, and incurred the wrath of the Prowler.
 Her assault on Kingsley was interrupted by Spider-Man, who handed her, her gang and Prowler over to the police.

 Belladonna wields a gun that fires neo-atropine gas for knocking out foes.

+Belle

+Belle is a character appearing in comic books published by Marvel Comics.
+Created by Gerry Duggan and Ryan Stegman, the character first appeared in Uncanny Avengers vol. 3 #2 (November 2015).

+Belle is a futuristic tactical artificial intelligence utilized by Cable involving various matters, such as the Red Skull and Deadpool.

 Bellona

-Bellona is a character appearing in American comic books published by Marvel Comics.

-Bellona and Gabby Kinney are two of several clones of X-23 created by Robert Chandler of Alchemax Genetics.
+Bellona is one of several clones of X-23 created by Robert Chandler of Alchemax.
 Bellona did not have the same mutations as X-23.
 After getting revenge on Chandler, Bellona went to work for Kimura.

-During the "Gang War" storyline, Bellona was hired to provide weapons to the Heat after rescuing Rafael Scarfe from Elektra.
-While tending to Scarfe's arm, Bellona provided him with a prototype arm cannon.
-As Elektra attacks the Heat, Scarfe demands that Bellona have her benefactor hook the rest of the Heat up with the same arm cannons.
-After slicing off Scarfe's broken arm, Bellona had a brief fight with Elektra before retreating.
-Bellona later meets up with her benefactor Madame Masque who gives her a new mission to take out Elektra.
-Madame Masque summoned Bellona to her side to deal with Owl who fought Bellona until she brought out her claws.
-Then she threw Owl in the same cell as Count Nefaria, Hammerhead, and Silvermane.
-Bellona later fought Elektra and mentioned some of her backstory.
-Even though Bellona fell off the building after being injured by Elektra, her body was no longer at the site where she landed, following Elektra's chat with Spider-Man.
+During the "Gang War" storyline, Bellona is hired to provide weapons to the Heat.
+Bellona is injured by Elektra, falls off a roof, and is presumed dead.
+However, Elektra doubts that Bellona has died after finding that her body has disappeared.